Nagasurya-Randhi/FL-Azure/README.md

 ## Note

-Ensure all necessary permissions are set up on your Google Cloud VM and that you have the required access to run these scripts.
+Ensure all necessary permissions are set up on your Local Machine and that you have the required access to run these scripts.